cakephp/cakephp/src/Datasource/README.md

 This library exposes the following interfaces for creating a system that implements the repository pattern and is compatible with the CakePHP framework:

-* `RepositoryIntercace` - Describes the methods for a base repository class.
+* `RepositoryInterface` - Describes the methods for a base repository class.
 * `EntityInterface` - Describes the methods for a single result object.
 * `ResultSetInterface` - Represents the idea of a collection of Entities as a result of a query.

 Additionally, this package provides a few traits and classes you can use in your own implementations:

 * `EntityTrait` - Contains the default implementation for the `EntityInterface`.
-* `QueryTrait` - Exposes the methos for creating a query object capable of returning decoratable collections.
+* `QueryTrait` - Exposes the methods for creating a query object capable of returning decoratable collections.
 * `ResultSetDecorator` - Decorates any traversable object so it complies with `ResultSetInterface`.